-For the sales and service leader to maintain motivation and productivity, there is one key principle: competition is external to the sales and service team/s.
-Competition and rivalry only belong in the market place, not within the sales or service team or teams.
+For the sales and service leaders to maintain motivation and productivity, there is one key principle: competition needs to be external to the team.
+Competition and rivalry only belong in the marketplace, not within the sales or service team or teams.

 Sure, it is common practice for managers of sales and service teams to run internal competitions.
-Typically these managers are thinking 1) competition is part of life and human nature, 2) they say competition motivates the team, 3) this drives a focus on attaining targets and that it is a way to have fun at work.
-They may even say that competition builds character, but these myths have been conclusively busted by behavioural and motivational theorists (such as Dan Pink, Alfie Kohn, Jason Fox and others).
+Typically these managers are thinking.
+Firstly, competition is part of life and human nature.
+Secondly, they say competition motivates the team, and lastly this drives a focus on attaining targets and that it is a way to have fun at work.
+They may even say that competition builds character.
+But these myths have been conclusively busted by behavioural and motivational researchers (such as Dan Pink, Alfie Kohn, Jason Fox and others).

 - Competition breaks teamwork as sales and service people are encouraged to compete with each other.